Why is this important?

 3. HOW DO WE ORGANISE OURSELVES TO ACHIEVE OUR GOALS?

 The third video in this module gives Oakland University students’ views on time management tools.
 NOTE: The end of this video directs students to Oakland University’s campus resources.
-This will obviously not be relevant to UNSW students, but we have fantastic campus resources of our own.
-See links in MORE section (below).
+This will obviously not be relevant to UNSW students, but most universities have similar resources [See links in MORE section (below) for UNSW students.]

 Time Management Worksheet